shri36386/RISC-V-on-FPGA-for-High-school/README.md

 HDL AND RTL

-* Another thing between the RISC-V Architecture and the layout is HDL.
+* Between the RISC-V architecture and the physical hardware layout lies the Hardware Description Language (HDL) stage.
+This stage serves as the bridge between the abstract ISA and the actual circuit implementation.
-* A Processor is hardware.
-All instrutions need to be excecuted by circuits in Processor
+* A processor is a hardware component, and all instructions must ultimately be executed by physical circuits within the processor.
+Translating architectural concepts into functioning circuitry requires a precise method for describing hardware behavior.
-* HDL (Hardware Description Language) is a programming language but for the hardware.
-We use HDL to explain how a circuit behaves.
+* HDL (Hardware Description Language) is a specialized programming language used to model and describe electronic circuits.
+It allows designers to specify how hardware components behave, interact, and respond to signals, enabling simulation, verification, and synthesis of digital systems.
-* RTL (Register transfer level) is a way of describing circuits in HDL.
-It focuses on how the data moves between registers and what operations happen on the data.
+* RTL (Register Transfer Level) is a design abstraction used within HDL to describe hardware at the level of data flow between registers and the logical operations performed on that data.
+It provides a structured way to represent circuit behavior before converting it into detailed gate-level or physical layouts.

 FLOW FROM SOFTWARE TO HARDWARE
 <img width="766" height="313" alt="image" src="https://github.com/user-attachments/assets/e0103b1f-fedf-4b8b-9c34-767d37843ceb" />

 STEP-BY-STEP FLOW -

-* Software is programmed in the C or C ++ Programming languages.
+* Software applications are typically written in high-level programming languages such as C or C++.
+These languages are designed to be readable and manageable for developers but cannot be executed directly by hardware.
-* The compiler converts the C/C++ language into RISC-V Assembly language.
+* A compiler translates the C/C++ source code into RISC-V assembly language.
+This assembly code expresses the program using the instruction set defined by the RISC-V ISA, making it compatible with RISC-V processors.
-* The Assembler assembles this into machine code (in hexadecimal formal).
+* An assembler then converts the assembly code into machine code, typically represented in hexadecimal format.
+This machine code consists of binary instructions that the processor can interpret and execute.
-* The machine code runs on the Hardware.
+* The machine code is finally executed on the hardware, where the processor carries out each instruction through its underlying circuits.

   </details>